 Aside from intoxication or withdrawal, there are other aspects to consider when using caffeine as a main source of energy.
 Additionally, it’s advised that certain people should avoid caffeinated products, such as those with anxiety, high blood pressure, insomnia, and diabetes.
 People who experience adverse effects from caffeine, such as the jitters typically associated with caffeine intoxication, may want to consider at least scaling back their consumption.

-In the article, he cites 10 reasons for reducing, or eliminating coffee from your diet, including:
+In the article, he cites 6 ways to reduce or eliminate coffee from your diet, including:

 It gives you pause before pouring another cup, or getting a refill on that soda.

 Hyman suggests slowly weaning yourself off of coffee to avoid extreme withdrawal.

 To avoid crashing or feeling the effects of caffeine withdrawal, he offers these tips:

 Even if you decide quitting completely may not be the best choice for you, cutting back may be the answer.
 Roland Griffiths, a professor in the department of psychiatry and neuroscience at Johns Hopkins University School of Medicine, told the Wall Street Journal that the best way to get caffeine to “work” is to drink it at irregular intervals—like once a week—and limiting your intake to as little as 100 milligrams in a day (about ¼ of a cup).

 So if you can’t get that pep in your step from caffeine, what are the alternatives?
 Dr. Hyman offers a solution to get a grasp of what raises and lowers your personal energy levels.